AdvisorySG/GhostDevEnv/README.md

 Simply open `$HOME/GhostDevEnv` in VSCode and follow step (3) onwards in [**How to use?**](#how-to-use)

 Alternatively you can click `>File>Save Workspace As` to save as a workspace config

-Startup is complete once `Starting 'hbsWatcher'...` is shown in terminal

 Open new terminal with <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>`</kbd>